LeszekM12/todolist/README.md

 ## **Description:**

+This is an application of the tasks list that is simple to work with.
+Type a task or exercise and press the button to write down on the list.
+Check off or remove tasks that you have completed!
 My project is based on the [YouCode](https://youcode.pl/frontend-developer/)

 ## **Technologies:**